aaviator42/Cha/README.md

  * played → play

 ### 3. `addSynonyms(<query array>, $thesaurus)`
-Add synonyms of the keywords to the array.
+Add synonyms of the keywords to the array and return it.
 If any of the words from a synonym group are contained in the array then all of them are added to it.

 Expected format of `$thesaurus`: